 For Password it is: (16*100)/24 = 66.66%

-This will end up with the second step in ‘Learning Path’ i.e. successfully done with the ‘Requirements’ section.
+This will end up with the second step in ‘Learning Path’, i.e., successfully done with the ‘Requirements’ section.
 Let us go ahead with the next step:

-Step #1: In the ‘Test Case Design’ section, create your folder inside the root folder and give the name as ‘ManualTest’.
+Step #1: In the ‘Test Case Design’ section, create your folder inside the root folder and give the name ‘ManualTest’.

-Step #2: Right-click on the ManualTest folder and create ‘Test Sheet’ and give it the name as ‘LoginData’.
+Step #2: Right-click on the ManualTest folder and create a ‘Test Sheet’ and give it the name as ‘LoginData’.

 Step #3: Right-click on the ‘LoginData’ sheet and create two attributes one by one as ‘UserName’ and ‘Password’.